Types of Real Estate Fraud: What SFR, MFR, and MLS Operators Need to Be Preventing

 Fraudulent listings are fake or materially misleading online ads for rental properties the scammer does not own or control.
 They are posted to collect deposits, fees, or personal information.
 Listing hijacking is a specific variation in which a scammer copies photos and descriptions from a legitimate listing and reposts them on a marketplace or social platform with their own contact details and an altered price, usually much cheaper than the property would cost in the market.

-Property Manager Impersonation
+What Is Property Manager Impersonation?

 Rental scams involve fraudsters posing as landlords, property managers, or leasing agents to collect money or sensitive data for rentals they do not control.
 Property manager impersonation takes this further: scammers use the real names, license numbers, logos, or online identities of legitimate operators to make their offers appear credible.